-The CGU Apartments were built in 2008 and cover a site area of 324,081 square feet and a building area of 98,596 square feet.
-The CGU Apartments have automatic sprinkler systems and fire alarm systems that help to provide for a fire safe living environment.
+CCA was built in 2008 and cover a site area of 324,081 square feet and a building area of 98,596 square feet.
+CCA has automatic sprinkler systems and fire alarm systems that help to provide for a fire safe living environment.
 All of the units and apartments in the complex are provided with automatic sprinkler systems, smoke detectors and building fire alarm systems to provide early detection and warning of a possible fire emergency.

 The Peak Management maintains and tests all fire alarms and automatic fire suppression systems to insure system readiness and proper operation in the event of a fire emergency.
 Additionally, multiple fire extinguishers are located in the exterior walkways of every floor of the CGU Apartments complex.
 Each fire extinguisher is enclosed in a locked case with a glass cover.
 In the case of an emergency, residents can access a fire extinguisher by pulling the metal handle on the case.
-Housing typically conducts 2 fire drills for the Claremont Collegiate Apartments.
-They will also perform annual sprinkler testing, quarterly fire alarm testing, and complete monthly fire extinguisher checks and refill/replace as needed.
+Housing typically conducts two fire drills, one in early spring (February) and one in the fall (October).
+They also perform annual sprinkler testing, quarterly fire alarm testing, and complete monthly fire extinguisher checks and refill/replace as needed.

-Residents of the CGU Apartments shall take due care to prevent fires.
+Residents of CCA shall take due care to prevent fires.
 Flammable materials shall not be used or stored on the premises.
-These items include, but are not limited to: candles, incense, fireworks, lighter fluid, propane or other gas cylinders, etc. The following are the rules and regulations for the residents of the Claremont Collegiate Apartments Student Guide:
+These items include, but are not limited to candles, incense, fireworks, lighter fluid, propane or other gas cylinders, etc. The following are the rules and regulations for the residents of the Claremont Collegiate Apartments Student Guide: